riccardopadoan28/BIManalyst_g_46/A5/README.md

 # Your learning experience for the concept you focused on

 ## Identify your own level at the beginning of this course and where you ended
 - Riccardo: BIM Manager -> OpenBIM Champion
 - Borja: Modeler -> Self Learner
 - Ali: Modeler -> Self Learner

 ## What else do you still need to learn?
 - Riccardo: More programming skills
 - Borja: Continue diving into python programming
 - Ali:

 ## How you might use OpenBIM in the future?
-- Riccardo: As a PM, but it dependes on the industry and the companies.
+- Riccardo: As a PM/consultant or software developer, but it is strictly linked to the industry and the company I will work with.
-- Borja: As a PM
+- Borja: I would be likely to use it as a PM/consultant
 - Ali:

 # Your process of developing the tutorial

 ## Did the process of the course enable you to answer or define questions that you might need later for thesis?
-- Riccardo: Sure, the topic I have chosen it's part of my MSc Thesis
+- Riccardo: Sure, the topic I have chosen it's a little part of my MSc Thesis
 - Borja: My focus is about construction processes.
 The course content will be useful in order to analyze projects before the contruction
 - Ali: